Qiskit/qiskit-addon-cutting/docs/circuit_cutting/explanation/index.rst

 For more detailed information on the quasiprobability decomposition technique, refer to the paper, Error mitigation for short-depth quantum circuits [`5 <https://arxiv.org/abs/1612.02058>`__].

-The essential idea of gate cutting is to replace a two-qubit gate with a linear combination of quantum channels [Eq. eq:`eq:qpd`] that, when recombined, will allow reconstruction of the result for physically measurable quantities like expectation values.
+The essential idea of gate cutting is to replace a two-qubit gate with a linear combination of quantum channels [Eq. :eq:`eq:qpd`] that, when recombined, will allow reconstruction of the result for physically measurable quantities like expectation values.
 Note that "global phase" is not something that can be physically measured, so we can disregard it when specifying quasiprobability decompositions.

 An example: cutting a :class:`~qiskit.circuit.library.RZZGate`
 -------------------------------------------------------------------